MANHOLE INSPECTION SERVICES FROM GPRS

 It's not unusual for problems to arise from deteriorating manholes.
 With time, manholes may develop structural damages like cracks and fractures, resulting in decreased capacity, excess treatment costs, and increased risk of overflow to the sewer system or clean water sources.
-Besides, manholes are the first access points to any underground sewer system.
-That is why developing an inspection process with regular condition assessments is a critical aspect of every sewer system maintenance program.
+Manholes are also the first access point to any underground sewer system.

 Why are Manhole Inspections so Important?

 First, a sewer system inspection should be considered complete only if everything, including the manholes, have been repaired as per the specifications.
 That can help enhance efficiency and cost-effectiveness.
 The purpose of manhole inspections is to evaluate and identify various defects.

 Moreover, the inspection company should follow the sewer inspection regulatory authority guidelines to ensure a quality inspection.
 The authority has also created a set of rules to ensure utility owners' needs are met through its certification program for manhole assessment.

 The first level of these rules requires an inspection to provide a critical evaluation report regarding the overall condition of the manhole.
 The second level gathers detailed data that outlines the damages, the actual state of the manhole and recommends an action plan.

 Common Manhole Inspection Problems

 Below is a list of the four most essential manhole inspection items to consider when conducting a sewer inspection.

 The manhole chimney is the most critical item to examine during the inspection.
 The chimney may appear perfectly fine during the dry weather, but that might not be the case during heavy rains or when the groundwater is at its peak.
 Heavy rains or deterioration of the manhole chimney can also cause clogs and blockages.